 Your cash flow statement helps you see how much money you need to start or grow your business and avoid running out of money.
 This cash flow should be maintained even for certain months after launch that is before you start making profits.

 Surprisingly, you can make a profit but still face financial problems that could lead to bankruptcy.
 Therefore, you will need proper cash flow planning to avoid such circumstances.
-Here is an example of a 5-year cash flow statement:

-Why Do You Need a Business Plan for Your Food Truck?
+Why do You Need a Business Plan for Your Food Truck?

 If you are wondering why there is a lot more voice for a business plan, then consider this: